Tom Osman

 Since Cowork can make real changes to files:

-- Start with a test folder — Practice with non-critical files first
+• Start with a test folder — Practice with copies of non-critical files first.

-- Review outputs — Check Claude's work before sharing or publishing
+• Review outputs — Check Claude's work before sharing, publishing, or replacing source files.

 These aren't new risks, but agentic tools work differently than conversational AI.
 Take precautions while learning.